 Five priorities reshaping networking and connectivity in the UK insurance sector

-From our work across UK insurers, five priorities repeatedly surface, suggesting how networking strategies are evolving.
+From our work across UK insurers, five priorities repeatedly surface, that are reshaping how networking strategies are evolving.

-Regulations such as DORA and UK Operational Resilience requirements place a renewed focus on the infrastructure that underpins financial services.
-Increasingly, insurers must demonstrate resilience, not just claim it.
+Regulations such as DORA and UK Operational Resilience and associated requirements place a renewed focus on the infrastructure that underpins financial services.
+Increasingly, insurers now need evidencable resilience, and that makes the network part of the regulatory conversation.

 Many insurers we speak to still have distributed estates, patchy documentation and inconsistent monitoring across branches, datacentres and clouds, an issue that becomes visible only during audits or outages.